wallet-standard/wallet-standard/README.md

 # Wallet Standard

-The Wallet Standard is a set of interfaces and conventions designed to improve the user experience and developer experience of wallets and dapps for any blockchain.
+The Wallet Standard is a set of interfaces and conventions designed to improve the user experience and developer experience of wallets and applications for any blockchain.

 ## Code